William F. Austin: Career

 In 1970, Austin paid $13,000 for Starkey Labs, which at the time was a hearing aid parts shop.
 He merged it with his business and under his leadership, the business thrived, owing to a dedicated commitment to innovate and provide high-quality service.
 Starkey offered the market's first custom, in-the-ear hearing aid, which is the product for which the company is still best known.
 Later, Starkey became the first hearing device manufacturer to utilize both nano and digital technology.
 Austin also instituted strong customer service policies, including a 90-day free-trial period.
 Then, in September 1983, the company's fortunes soared after one of the world's best known figures, U.S. President Ronald Reagan, was photographed wearing Starkey hearing aids.
 Reagan's acknowledgement that he used hearing devices led to much greater acceptance globally of hearing aid technology.
 That he was fitted with Starkey hearing aids caused sales to quadruple in just a few weeks.

 Over time, Austin's company began expanding, both in the United States and overseas.
 Even as his company grew, his determination to help the poor never abated, and he began traveling to developing nations on charitable trips.
 At times, his trips have been without fanfare; other times, to raise awareness of the imperative for hearing solutions needed in the developing world, he has teamed with notable figures from all walks of life and all political parties.
 For example, in 2013, he joined former President Bill Clinton on a mission to Africa to give customized hearing devices to nearly 400 people in Zambia and Rwanda; that same year, he traveled with former President George W. Bush to provide hearing devices to more than 200 people in Dar es Salaam, Tanzania.

 Some of Austin's clients have included Mother Teresa, Walter Cronkite, Arnold Palmer and Billy Graham.
 As of November 2019, his company had more than 6,000 employees working in 25 facilities, doing business in more than 100 markets worldwide.

+Political activity

+Together with his spouse, Austin contributed $1 million to Donald Trump's 2020 presidential campaign.

-Personal life and philanthropic activities
+Personal life

+Austin and his wife Tani currently live in Brownsville, Texas.
+He is the step-grandfather of William Sawalich.

+Philanthropic activities

 In addition to his roles within Starkey Hearing Technologies, Austin spends much of his time—as much as 25 days a month—working on behalf of his nonprofit Starkey Hearing Foundation, founded in 1984 by Austin and his wife, Tani.
 Together, they have handed out more than one million hearing aids to the poor.
 His philanthropic work has been recognized globally, and he has received numerous honors and awards: